MicrosoftDocs/winrt-api/windows.ui.xaml.controls/textblock_istextselectionenabled.md

 Gets or sets a value that indicates whether text selection is enabled in the [TextBlock](textblock.md), either through user action or calling selection-related API.

 ## -xaml-syntax

 ```xaml
 <TextBlock IsTextSelectionEnabled="bool" />
 ```

 ## -property-value

 **true** if text selection is enabled; otherwise, **false**.

 ## -remarks

+> [!IMPORTANT]
+> If using a keyboard for text selection within a TextBlock, the user must first activate *Caret Browsing* (with the app in the foreground, press F7).

 ## -examples